Welcome to our World’s Greatest Artist study on Van Gogh!

 This year for art, we are going to study 8 different world famous artists.
 We have chosen to do art twice a week, and we’ll cover one artist each month.
-We’re using my World’s Greatest Artists Vol. 1 curriculum, which you can download FREE, just click on the image below!
+We’re currently using my World’s Greatest Artists Vol. 1 curriculum!

 We took a few lessons to read through the Vincent Van Gogh World’s Greatest Artist series by Mike Venezia.